T3-UX/content_preview/README.md

 **Nothing happens in backend**
 - Make sure you are in `web_layout` or `record_edit`.
-- Ensure the returnUrl is not blacklisted (e.g. `/typo3/module/page/link-reports` is excluded by default).
+- Ensure the `returnUrl` is not blacklisted (default: `/typo3/module/page/link-reports`).

 **Edit buttons missing in preview**
-- Verify that content elements are annotated with ```injectEditButtons``` method.
+- Verify that content elements are annotated with the `injectEditButtons` method.

 ---